turtlebot/turtlebot4-user-manual/troubleshooting/factory_reset.md

  After reset

-After you have reset your TurtleBot 4, proceed the [connect it to wifi](../setup/basic.md#connect-the-raspberry-pi-to-your-network) and
+After you have reset your TurtleBot 4, proceed to [connect it to wifi](../setup/basic.md#connect-the-raspberry-pi-to-your-network) and
 [pair the controller](../setup/basic.md#turtlebot-4-controller-manual-setup).